Ilgar Musayev

 İlqar Əli oğlu Musayev - (September 15, 1975, Baku) Lieutenant-General, State Service of Special Communications and Information Security of the Republic of Azerbaijan chief (from 2022),State Security Service Azerbaijan Assistant Chief(2017–2022).

 Biography

 Ilgar Musayev was born on September 15, 1975, in Baku.
-He received his higher education at the Azerbaijan State Academy of Physical Education and Sport and the State Security Service Academy of Azerbaijan named after Heydar Aliyev.
+He received his higher education at the Azerbaijan State Academy of Physical Education and Sport and the State Security Service Academy named after Heydar Aliyev.